 Employment and Pursuit of Advanced Degrees

-- In spring 2013 the College surveyed alumni from the classes of 1994, 1998, 2002, 2008, and 2012, asking them to reflect on many aspects of their college experience, and how it may have impacted current activities.
-(The response rate was about 53%.)
+- In spring 2017 the College surveyed alumni from the classes of 1969, 1979, 1989, 1994, 2004, 2006, 2012, and 2016, asking them to reflect on many aspects of their college experience, and how it may have impacted current activities.
 This report focuses on the employment and advanced education outcomes of these alumni based on the survey.

-- About two-thirds of our graduates (68%, across the cross-section of classes) are working full-time, with an additional 12% working part-time.
-The unemployment rate (unemployed and seeking a position) for these graduates is 2.6%, below the national average (for individuals with a Bachelor’s degree or higher) of 3.9% at the time of the survey.
+- Over two thirds of our graduates (70%, across the crosssection of classes) are working full-time, with an additional 10% working part-time.
+The unemployment rate (unemployed and seeking a position) for these graduates is 1.0%, below the national average (for individuals with a Bachelor’s degree or higher) of 2.3% at the time of the survey.

-- Consistent with our liberal arts mission, over a third of graduates (37%) are working in fields unrelated to their undergraduate majors, the same proportion work in fields related to their major, and a quarter (26%) are working in the field of their major.
+- Consistent with our liberal arts mission, over a third of graduates (35%) are working in fields unrelated to their undergraduate majors.
+Forty-one percent work in fields related to their major, and nearly one-quarter (24%) are working in the field of their major.

-- Most often, those alumni not currently employed are pursuing further education (12%).
+- Most often, those alumni not currently employed are pursuing further education (7% of all respondents).

 - The rates at which Swarthmore graduates earn advanced degrees are very high.
-About three-quarters of those who graduated five years ago (Class of 2008) had either earned or were currently enrolled in a graduate degree program - and the rate was higher with each of the older classes surveyed, to a high of 90% of the Class of 1994.
-Across all classes (excluding 2012), 27% of the graduates had earned doctorates or were enrolled in doctoral programs at the time of the survey.
+About three-quarters of those who graduated five years ago (Class of 2012) reported earning or currently pursuing a graduate or professional degree – and the rate was even higher for each of the older classes, to a high of 91% of the Class of 1969.
+Across all classes (excluding 2016), 32% of the graduates had earned or were pursuing doctoral degrees at the time of the survey.

-- While a slight majority of those doctorate earners who were employed full-time work in academia, many (45%) do not.
+- While the largest share of those doctorate earners who were employed full-time work in the field of higher education, a majority (54%) do not.

-Table A-1.
-Employment status of the civilian population by sex and age, April 2013, Bureau of Labor Statistic.
+Table A-4.
+Employment status of the civilian population 25 years and over by educational attainment, (seasonally adjusted).
+September 2017, Bureau of Labor Statistics.